swimos/swimos-docs/src/_rust-server/http-lanes.md

 }
 ```

 This handler accepts no additional parameters and must return a handler which completes with a HTTP [Response](https://docs.rs/swimos/{{ site.data.rust.version }}/swimos/agent/lanes/http/struct.Response.html).
-This handler is also invoked when the lane receives a HTTP HEAD request but the response body is discarded.

 ## On Put